OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **-S**\ , \ **--dbservice**\  SERVICE_NAME

- The service name to use from pg_service.conf to connect.
+ The connection service name from pg_service.conf.

 \ **-w**\ , \ **--warning**\  THRESHOLD

- The warning threshold.
+ The Warning threshold.

 \ **-c**\ , \ **--critical**\  THRESHOLD

- The critical threshold.
+ The Critical threshold.

 \ **--tmpdir**\  DIRECTORY

  Path to a directory where the script can create temporary files.
-The script relies on system default temporary directory if possible.
+The script relies on the system default temporary directory if possible.